Become an Airline Pilot

 We get asked this question all the time.
 What is an airline pilot’s schedule like?
 In this article, we’ll help you understpartand this question more in detail.

-When it comes to the benefits that attract pilots to the airline lifestyle and keep them there for a career, few would rank higher than the schedules.
+When it comes to the benefits that attract pilots to the airline lifestyle and keep them there for a career, few would rank higher than the airline pilot schedule.

 Regulations, the FAA, and Company Contracts